 In 2015, to help launch the ARI, Lilly Endowment Inc. awarded a grant of $16,225,000 to Central Indiana Corporate Partnership’s foundation, CICP Foundation Inc., which supports the CICP’s charitable and educational programs and activities.
 Of that grant funding, $15 million was targeted to benefit the ARI initiative.
 Paul Mitchell, president and CEO of Energy Systems Network, a CICP initiative, has been engaged with key stakeholders coordinating the formation of ARI as well as in the development of a strategic plan for Southwest Central Indiana.
 The grant was one of three Lilly Endowment grants totaling $42 million for organizations to enhance economic development efforts in the 11-county region.
 ARI will be working closely with Regional Opportunity Initiatives Inc. and Radius Indiana in a collaborative effort to continue to strengthen the region.

-More information about the Advanced Research Institute is available online.
+More information about the Applied Research Institute is available online.